marlietandoc/marlietandoc.github.io/content/project/iaq/index.md

 ---
 title: Impacts of indoor air quality on cognitive performance
 summary: From school to work, we spend a lot of time indoors.
-In this wide-scale collaboration between psychologists, engineers, and chemists, we are researching how indoor air quality (CO2 levels and household products), impacts everyday cognition and decision-making.
+In this <strong> wide-scale collaboration</strong> between psychologists, engineers, and chemists, we are researching how everyday fluctuations in indoor air quality impacts cognition.
+We find that CO2, as well as common household fragrance products, negatively impcat decision-making.
 This work provides actionable insights into why good building ventilation is so important.
 tags:
   - Research
 date: '2022-11-27T00:00:00Z'